WangWilly/Dounty/docs/contract/flow-chart.md

-# Contract Design
+# Contract - Flow Chart

-This document describes the contract design for the bounty system.
+This flow chart describes the contract design for the system.

 ```mermaid
 flowchart